UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/General-Examples/Job-Dependencies/README.md

 ## Script to automate job submissions

 This simple bash script is what implements the SLURM job dependency magic.
+Each step is described in detail below.

 Script: submit-gif-job